How To Improve Your Conditioning

 The 3rd way to improve your conditioning is similar to the 1st.
 Instead of increasing time, sets or reps, you’ll add in another training session during your week.

 When you increase your training frequency, you’ll most likely increase your total volume AND intensity as well.
-That is why this should be the 3rd lever you pull to improve your conditioning.

-You’ll want to improve the capacity of your conditioning by first increasing volume and then intensity.
 This will give you room to continue your improvement without sustaining injuries when you increase your training frequency.

 It can be incredibly tempting to want to increase volume, intensity and frequency all at the same time…this is a great recipe for injuries and overtraining.
 If you get hurt, you can’t train.
 If you can’t train, you can’t keep improving.